 What steps can you take to address a boundary line problem?

 There are any number of things you could to do address the issue, including speaking with your neighbors to reach an agreement.

 If there is no hope of an agreement, find your deed and any title insurance policy.
-Check the legal description in the deed and check for title insurance that may cover you.
+Check the legal description in the deed and check for title insurance that may cover you (your lender may also have a policy covering the mortgage).
 Legal descriptions are difficult to read for most people, and not all people have title insurance.

 Your next step may be to hire a surveyor to mark the property lines described in the deed, and call an attorney.
 Your attorney may also ask about potential claims to land by adverse possession or a prescriptive easement, which generally require 15 years of specified use.

 What if there are competing surveys that conflict?